A Brief Introduction

 Nature and abundance are words often used together.
-Then why did we really turn to the unnatural or man made?
-Nature has all answers and resources required for day to day living or our needs.
+Then why did we really turn to the unnatural or man-made?
+Nature has all answers and resources required for day-to-day living or our needs.
 I think the issue starts when our requirements start to outgrow our needs and our ambitions take over the larger picture of harmony and balance.
-Don’t get me wrong and without meaning to sound preachy… when one starts to look deeper and observes the impact we’ve been having on our surroundings and the larger planet, it kind of becomes essential for voices to speak up.
+Don’t get me wrong and without meaning to sound preachy.
+When one starts to look deeper and observes the impact we’ve been having on our surroundings and the larger planet, it kind of becomes essential for voices to speak up.
 Yes, this is the activist in me writing this piece today.

 Encouraging a natural lifestyle is not that difficult.
-The idea is to not just use whatever is naturally available but to also use materials that are readily available for the planet to take back once its run its course for us (readily biodegrade in common parlance).
+The idea is to not just use whatever is naturally available but to also use materials that are readily available for the planet to take back once it’s run its course for us (readily biodegrade in common parlance).
 To avoid any kind of mixing of industrial and natural materials as that is where the wastage begins.
-A classic example is the paper bag promoted as an eco-friendly option to refills.
+A classic example is the paper bag promoted as an eco-friendly option for refills.
 While at the outset it looks like a perfect alternative to plastic, but when you look at it deeper, it has a plastic coating inside it.

 Love and Grace,